Dr. Kacy Lynn Gordon

 I studied biology at UNC-Chapel Hill with a second major in anthropology.
 I have always been interested in genetics and evolution.
 I am excited for this opportunity to learn more about this field.

 We look forward to welcoming back India Washington and Ryan Merritt for their senior year in person in fall 2021!

 We have some exciting postdoc news to announce later this summer!

 Dr. Sheldon Lawrence

-I completed a BS in Cellular and Molecular Biology at Hampton University in 2012 and a PhD in Plant Molecular and Cellular Biology at the University of Florida in 2018.
-Currently, I am a Seeding Postdoctoral Innovators in Research & Education (SPIRE) postdoctoral research fellow.
-I am interested in understanding the interaction between the germ cells and somatic support cells of C. elegans and currently working to identify undiscovered function(s) of genes/proteins that influence C. elegans gonad development.
+Dr. Lawrence is now a Visiting Assistant Professor at Oxford College.
+He completed a BS in Cellular and Molecular Biology at Hampton University in 2012 and a PhD in Plant Molecular and Cellular Biology at the University of Florida in 2018.
+He was a Seeding Postdoctoral Innovators in Research & Education (SPIRE) postdoctoral research fellow and member of the Gordon lab from 2020-2021.
+Good luck Sheldon!

-This is Xin Li from China.
+This is Xin Li from China, student in QBio (starting fall 2021).
 My research focuses on the development of C. elegans gonads and the potential functions for DTC-Sh1 system in the germline cells' development.

 Hello!
 I moved to the United States from New Delhi to start college studying Biology at the University of Chicago, where I also worked as a lab manager in the Vicky Prince Lab in the Department of Organismal Biology and Anatomy and just started at UNC through the BBSP umbrella program!
 I have long been interested in cellular-level changes that enable the astonishing, large-scale movements of morphogenesis and hope to expand on these interests in the Gordon lab by studying the developmental regulation of the stem cell niche in the C. elegans gonad.